Updated Feb. 2022

 In today’s hybrid workplace, the needs of employees are constantly changing as workers shift between home and the office.
 When employees choose to spend the day in the office, some are seeking peace, quiet and focused workspaces.
 Others are hoping to find in-person collaboration and community.
 Still, others are hoping to find space for one-on-one or small group meetings.
 No matter what employees are looking for, creating touchdown spaces for them to call home is an essential piece of the hybrid work puzzle.

-A touchdown space is typically a laptop centric, informal setting such as a private concentration room, lounge, presentation room, or a collaborative area.
+A touchdown space is typically a laptop-centric, informal setting such as a private concentration room, lounge, presentation room, or a collaborative area.
 They use modular workstations with fast Internet access for specific tasks which are shared between coworkers and management.
-Employees can use a touchdown space to quickly respond to an email, a call, or a text message and then move to other areas to complete tasks and projects.
+Employees can use touchdown spaces to quickly respond to an email, a call, or a text message and then move to other areas to complete tasks and projects.

-At the heart of activity based working is the question: “How can I help my coworkers best perform their tasks?”
-If your team members think working in an open space with lounge sofas will help them work faster and better, then by all means, create one.
+At the heart of the hybrid working model is the question: “How can I help my employees best perform their tasks no matter where they are working from?”
+If your team members think working in an open space with lounge sofas will help them work faster and better, then, by all means, create one.

 Or maybe your coworkers need a place to take a private call or get privacy during the workday?
 Try adding acoustic office furniture around your office so that they can get some peace and quiet without being disturbed or disturbing others.

 While collaboration is crucial, people need privacy too so that they can concentrate on their individual work.
 You can create private spaces with ergonomic task chairs and adjustable work tables.
 The right touchdown spaces can ensure that your hybrid and remote workers feel right at home, even when they are not.

 StrongProject can help you integrate touchdown spaces into your hybrid office layout.